Few-Shot Learning from Gigapixel Images via Hierarchical Vision-Language Alignment and Modeling

-\textbf{Implementation Details.} HiVE-MIL operates on \(5\times\) and \(20\times\) patches, using GPT-4o~\cite{GPT-4o} to generate \(O=4\) coarse-level texts and \(K=3\) fine-level substructures per class.
+\textbf{Implementation Details.} HiVE-MIL operates on \(5\times\) and \(20\times\) patches, using GPT-4o \cite{GPT-4o} to generate \(O=4\) coarse-level texts and \(K=3\) fine-level substructures per class.
 We use \(L=16\) learnable context tokens (Eq. \ref{eq:learnable_text_tokens}) and apply the TGDF threshold \(\alpha = 0.5\) (Eqs. \ref{eq:TGDF_low_scale_filtering},~\ref{eq:TGDF_high_scale_refinement}).
 The HHG consists of two layers and a 2-head in MSA.
 HTCL is used with \(\lambda = 0.5\) (Eq. \ref{eq:total_loss}).
-We train using Adam optimizer~\cite{Adam} (learning rate: \(1\text{e}{-4}\), weight decay: \(1\text{e}{-5}\)), batch size 1, for up to 50 epochs with early stopping (patience 10).
-All experiments are run using PyTorch \cite{PyTorch} on two NVIDIA RTX A100 GPUs.
-Please refer to the Supplementary Material \ref{appendix:implementation_details} for additional implementation details.
+We train using Adam optimizer \cite{Adam} (learning rate: \(1\text{e}{-4}\), weight decay: \(1\text{e}{-5}\)), batch size 1, for up to 50 epochs with early stopping (patience 10).
+All experiments are run using PyTorch \cite{PyTorch} on a workstation with two NVIDIA RTX A100 GPUs.
+Please refer to the Appendix \ref{appendix:implementation_details} for additional implementation details.

 \textbf{Evaluation Metrics.} We report accuracy (ACC), area under the curve (AUC), and macro F1 score.
 To mitigate dataset split variability in few-shot settings, all experiments are repeated five times, reporting the mean and standard deviation.
 To assess whether HiVE-MIL captures hierarchical text semantic alignment (i.e., parent–child hierarchy in text), we introduce \textit{Hit Ratio} (Section \ref{subsec:cross_scale_semantic_alignment}).